 • 4-Mix engine

-• As the Stihl BR 600 and the Husqvarna 580BTS Mark III do not share the same manufacturer, their overall build and technology in use can vary.
-Both products have their throttle located on the tube of the blower, which allows you to keep your left hand free.
+As the Stihl BR 600 and the Husqvarna 580BTS Mark III do not share the same manufacturer, their overall build and technology in use can vary.

 CFM & MPH

-• The Husqvarna 580BTS Mark III, providing a CFM of 1000, outmatches the 677 CFM of the Stihl BR 600.
-Your leaf blowing experience will therefore be outstandingly improved with the Husqvarna 580BTS Mark III, as it should be able to move considerably more leaves per minute.
+• The Husqvarna 580BTS Mark III, featuring a CFM of 1000, surpasses the 677 CFM of the Stihl BR 600.
+With its superior airflow, the Husqvarna 580BTS Mark III offers an enhanced leaf blowing experience, enabling you to achieve faster and more efficient results.

 • The Stihl BR 600 with an MPH of 238 slightly exceeds the 220 MPH of the Husqvarna 580BTS Mark III.
 Thus, in comparison, the former expels air at a slightly higher speed, and should do a better job at blowing leaves on grass or lifting wet leaves and debris (acorns, etc.).

-• Each of these blowers requires a fuel/oil mix to operate, as the Husqvarna 580BTS Mark III features a 2-cycle engine, and the Stihl BR 600 is powered by the Stihl 4-Mix 4-stroke engine.
+• Comparatively, the Husqvarna 580BTS Mark III boasts an engine displacement of 75.6 cc, surpassing the 64.8 cc of the Stihl BR 600.
+As a result, it could use more fuel per stroke, offering increased power output.
+Each of these blowers requires a fuel/oil mix to operate, as the Husqvarna 580BTS Mark III features a 2-stroke engine, and the Stihl BR 600 is powered by the Stihl 4-Mix 4-stroke engine.

-Neither the Husqvarna 580BTS Mark III nor the Stihl BR 600 has the ability to vacuum leaves.
-Thus, you will require another method of leaf collection.
+• Both the Husqvarna 580BTS Mark III and the Stihl BR 600 lack leaf vacuuming features, meaning you'll need to employ another method for leaf collection.

 TL;DR